 WHAT IS GORILLA TREKKING HABITUATION EXPERIENCE IN BWINDI IMPENETRABLE FOREST NATIONAL PARK-UGANDA

 Mountain gorilla habituation experience was just recently presented on a small scale by the Uganda Wildlife Authority as a stable tourism activity.
-The gorilla habituation experience restricts the number of travelers to a maximum of 4 people per day, thus bookings for this mountain gorilla habituation should be made prior to the traveling date.
+The gorilla habituation experience restricts the number of travelers to a maximum of 4 people per day; thus, bookings for this mountain gorilla habituation should be made prior to the travel date.

 Mountain gorilla experience limits one’s interaction with the giant apes since travelers only spend an hour with mountain gorillas, while mountain Gorilla Habituation allows travelers to spend four hours with mountain gorillas as they learn, study, and monitor everything that mountain gorillas do, such as how they feed their offspring, how they play, and how they move.